nickpoison/astsa/fun_with_astsa/fun_with_astsa.md

 ATGAGAGCCCTCACACTCCTCGCCCTATTGGCCCTGGCCGCACTTTGCATCGCTGGCCAGGCAGGTGAGTGCCCC
 ```

-Remove the first line using a text editor.
-If the file is in the working directory,
-the following code can be used to read the data into the session, create the indicator sequence and save it as a compressed R data file:
+If the file is in the working directory, the following code can be used to read the data into the session, create the indicator sequence and save it as a compressed R data file:

 ```r
   fileName <- 'sequence.fasta'      # name of FASTA file